tamasseller/wtfs/README.md

 Also the b+ tree is very efficient for both inserting and searching, so by basing the metadata storage on the b+ tree, two of the goals are automatically met: robustness and efficiency.
-The efficiency gained by employing it can than be traded off for minimizing the ram usage by keeping only the absolutely necessary amount of stored data in RAM.
+The efficiency gained by employing it can then be traded off for minimizing the ram usage by keeping only the absolutely necessary amount of stored data in RAM.

 That is achieved by implementing the tree in a way that pages containing the nodes are read as late as possible, and discarded as soon as they can be.
-This could have lead to terrible inefficiency, but to counteract this a cached page storage have been put between the tree management module and the actual media access layer.
+This could have lead to terrible inefficiency, but to counteract this a cached page buffer have been put between the tree management module and the actual media access layer.

-However because the upper layers of the b+ tree contain only very minimal amount of data (about 8 bytes) a very high fanout is achieved (~50-300 depending on pages size and ECC parameters), which means that the meta tree is rather shallow even for large number of stored files.
+However because the upper layers of the b+ tree contain only very minimal amount of data (about 12 bytes per child) a very high fanout is achieved (~50-300 depending on pages size and ECC parameters), which means that the meta tree is rather shallow even for large number of stored files.
 So a modest number of page buffers (below ten for light concurrency) can totally avoid the